-- 1. Canteen staff will be trained in food allergen management and its implications for food handling practices.
+- Canteen staff are trained in food allergen management and its implications for food handling practices.
 Canteen staff (whether internal or external) should be able to demonstrate satisfactory training in food allergen management and its implications for food-handling practices, including knowledge of the major food allergens triggering anaphylaxis, crosscontamination issues specific to food allergy and label reading. - 2.
-Canteen staff, including volunteers, will be briefed about students at risk of anaphylaxis and, have up to date training in an anaphylaxis management training course as soon as practical after a student enrols. - 3.
-A copy of the student's ASCIA Action Plan for Anaphylaxis will be displayed in the canteen as a reminder to canteen staff and volunteers. - 4.
-Products labelled may contain traces of nuts should not be served to students allergic to nuts. - 5.
-The canteen will provide a range of healthy meals and products that exclude peanuts or other nut products in the ingredient list or a may contain... statement. - 6.
-Tables and surfaces will be wiped down regularly.
+Canteen staff, including volunteers, are briefed about students at risk of anaphylaxis and have up to date training in an anaphylaxis management training course as soon as practical after a student enrolls. - 3.
+A copy of the student ASCIA Action Plans for Anaphylaxis are displayed in the canteen as a reminder to canteen staff and volunteers. - 4.
+Products labelled may contain traces of nuts should not be served to students allergic to nuts.

-- 7. St Mary's College acknowledges that food banning is not generally recommended by the Royal Children's Hospital and ASCIA.
+- 5. The canteen provides a range of healthy meals and products that exclude peanuts or other nut products in the ingredient list or a "may contain... statement." - 6.
+Tables and surfaces are wiped down regularly. - 7.
+St Mary's College acknowledges that food banning is not generally recommended by the Royal Children's Hospital and ASCIA.
 St Mary's College will reinforce a no sharing rule with the students as recommended for food, utensils and food containers.
 Where it is deemed in the best interests of the school community St Mary's College may seek agreement to not stock peanut and tree nut products (e.g. hazelnuts, cashews, almonds). - 8.
-Staff will have an awareness of contamination of other foods when preparing, handling or displaying food.
+Staff have an awareness of contamination of other foods when preparing, handling or displaying food.
 For example, a tiny amount of butter or peanut butter left on a knife and used elsewhere may be enough to cause a severe reaction in someone who is at risk of anaphylaxis from cow's milk products or peanuts.